How To Change A Limited Company Name

 4. Post your new name

-Once your name change is approved by Companies House, you need to display it on all your form of communication.
+Once your name change is approved by Companies House, you need to display it on all your forms of communication.
 This includes:

-Basically, any form of correspondence, license or insurance document you have, you need to change your name.
+Basically, any form of correspondence, licence or insurance document you have, you need to change your name.

 Using a company formation agency to change your name